gwastro/games-rapid-pe/example_bns/README.txt

 # Example of analyzing a simualted BNS signal with the GAMES sampler

+To make sure you have the software set up, make sure to install the needed python packages from requirements.txt

 # The run.sh script breaks this down into a few tasks

 # 1) downloading the precalculated mapping file